What is a book coach?

 Can you guarantee I’ll get a book deal or be successful as a self-published author after we work together?

 Sorry, but no. No one can guarantee that – and if they do, run in the other direction.
 They’re lying.
-There’s no clicking your heels three times and wishing for a book contract.
+There’s no clicking your heels three times and wishing for (and getting) a book contract.
 Nor can I guarantee you’ll sell well if you choose self-publishing.
 Success as a writer, whether traditional or self, depends on the amount of you’re willing to put into writing and then into finding your audience, marketing, and building an author platform.
 I wish it could be different – but there are no guarantees when it comes to publication.
+(Personally, however, I still think it’s worth the work and journey!).

 So what can you guarantee?